 Get this when you book through us:

-Free daily breakfast, one welcome drink at V Rooftop Bar or Lobby Bar and 15 off food at Blue restaurant
+Free daily breakfast, one welcome drink at V Rooftop Bar or the Lobby Bar and 15 per cent off food at Blue restaurant

 Noon.
 Earliest check-in, 2pm.
 Both are flexible, subject to availability.

 Double rooms from £134.05 (€157), including tax at 6 per cent.
 Please note the hotel charges an additional local city tax of €2.00 per person per night on check-out.

 Rates usually exclude the buffet breakfast of fresh fruit, bread and pastries, cold cuts, muesli and cooked dishes such as pancakes or bacon and eggs (€18 each, €9 for children).

 Lisboan Margarida Fleming is the artist behind the stern portrait of a Fadista (female fado singer) hanging above the bar.

 At the hotel

 Gym, free WiFi throughout.
 In rooms: flatscreen TV, minibar, cocktail trolley, tea and coffee kit, free bottled water, Claus Porto toiletries.

 Ask for digs on the upper floors, for lofty views through the floor-to-ceiling windows.
 Dressed with tactile velvet, splashes of ochre and bold artwork from local artists, the green Deluxe rooms have a mid-century Scarlett O’Hara vibe.
 The feisty heroine, no doubt, would have approved of the vintage DIY cocktail trolleys in every room – just the picker-upper after a hard day’s work exploring Lisbon’s cobbled streets.
 Terracotta Executive Suites have a gentler, more romantic feel, with plenty of light streaming in from corner windows.